Online B.A. in Philosophy

 UNO offers different kinds of distance learning courses.
 Some are synchronous classes requiring students to login at a specific site at a specific time.
 Online

 classes are asynchronous courses where students are not required to login at a specific time.
 Almost all of

-the distance learning courses offered through this department are online classes.
+the distance learning courses offered through this program are online classes.
+To

 But the asynchronous nature of the lectures gives each online student maximum flexibility

 when it comes to managing their time to complete course content.

 Our online PHIL courses are delivered via Moodle + iTunes U. Moodle is the course management software used at UNO to deliver course announcements, documents,